tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

   * every transaction that has ever been sent
   * all the unspent transaction outputs (UTXOs) [4]

-An invalid block need not be of malicious intent, but could be as a result of any of the following[6]:
-* **Bad Txn** (invalid txn, doublespent txn, or repeat txn).
-* **Missing block data** (unknown and undiscoverable Merkle trees – this could be intentional or accidental).
-* **Bad Block** (Other) (misplaced coinbase, wrong version, witness data missing, (drivechain) most updates to Escrow_DB/Withdrawal_DB)
-* **Bad Accumulation** (the infamous blocksize/SigOps limits, the coinbase txn fees (which must balance total fees paid by the block’s txns), (drivechain) sidechain outputs – the “CTIP” field of “Escrow DB”)

-An SPV client, such as a mobile device, would not have the ability to process all that information and thus only needs to download block headers.
 These SPV client make use of Bloom filters to receive transactions that are relevant to the user[7].
 Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by respond with a boolean answer[9]

 ![spv.png](sources/spv.png)